marinehadd/aws-cloudops-networking/content/FAQ/_index.md

 To have a look at what routes your laptop has in its route table, you can use NETSTAT -RN (for Linux/Mac) or ROUTES (for Windows).

+To check the route taken when sending traffic from an instance to another instance, you can use TRACEROUTE (for Linux/Mac) or TRACERT (for Windows):
+Example: *traceroute 10.1.1.1* OR *tracert 10.1.1.1*

 To resolve a name to an IP, or an IP to a name (that's when we talk about DNS), you can use the DIG (for Linux/Mac) or NSLOOKUP (for Windows) commands.
 Example: *dig networking.aws-cloudops.com*      OR      *nslookup networking.aws-cloudops.com*